dorddis/Gymzy/src/ai-context/outlines/gymzy-intelligent-agent-enhancement-guide.md

 ## 5. Phase 4: Memory Persistence & Scalability Foundations

 ### 5.1.
 Objective
-To enable the agent's memory (WorkingMemory and EpisodicMemory) to persist across sessions and to lay basic groundwork for scalability.
+To enable the agent&apos;s memory (WorkingMemory and EpisodicMemory) to persist across sessions and to lay basic groundwork for scalability.

 ### 5.2.
 Key Tasks